jlucki/docker-php-dev-env/README.md

  - Docker - https://www.docker.com/products/docker-desktop
  - Tested and confirmed working on:
-	 - macOS 10.15 (Catalina)
+	 - macOS 12.3 (Monterey)
 	 - Windows 10 Version 21H1 build 19043.1165

+## Project Setup

+Run `composer create-project jlucki/docker-php-dev-env "project_name"`

+Alternatively, download the files from this repo and copy them to your project directory.

 ## Running the Container

-1. Using composer: `composer create-project jlucki/docker-php-dev-env <project name>` or download the files from this repo and copy them to your project directory
-3. Run `docker compose up` from the project directory
+1. Run `docker compose up` from the project directory
-	- Note: the above command will work on versions newer than 3.6.
-If you are using Docker 3.6 or older, consider upgrading to the latest version, or use `docker-compose up`.
+    - Note: the above command will only work on versions newer than 3.6.
+If you are using Docker 3.6 or older, use `docker-compose up`
-5. Visit `localhost` in your browser
+2. Visit `localhost` in your browser

 ## Setting up Xdebug in Your IDE